e-Edition Subscribers Sign in Here:

-Also available for download each week, is our roundup of "Yaktivities" based on the content in that week's issue.
+- All editions will be available at www.yakscorner.com, along with our roundup of "Yaktivities" based on the content in that week's issue.
 "Yaktivities" include two pages of content quizzes, a vocabulary activity and a word search for students and a separate teacher's page that includes an answer sheet and discussion starter.
 And the teacher's page shows the correlations between the content in each issue with Common Core State Standards.

 Need more reasons to add Yak's Corner to your elementary or middle school classroom?
 Read these comments from teachers and principals.

 Download Yak's Corner and the Yaktivities worksheet here each week

 Yak's Corner will be published on 30 Thursdays during the 2014-2015 school year, beginning September 11, 2014 and ending on May 21, 2015 delivered in print 9 times per year and available online 30 times.
 During this period Yak's Corner will not be published in print or online on these seven dates: November 27, December 25, January 1 & 8, February 19, and April 2 & 9.

 2014-2015 "Yak's Corner Favorite Book Character Contest" for Grades K-6

 Yak's Corner, the weekly news magazine for grades K-6 produced and distributed by Michigan K.I.D.S., the Detroit Newspapers in Education (DNIE) nonprofit for the Detroit Free Press and The Detroit News, annually invites Michigan students in Kindergarten through sixth grade to submit drawings of their favorite fictional book character and tell us why this is their favorite character.
 To encourage exploration of superior children's literature, drawings have to be based on a fictional character that is NOT originally from a television show or film.
 That means no SpongeBob SquarePants, Dora or Pokémon drawings!